 |700g||Sangre de Cristo white flour (a locally milled flour, this is high protein, close to bread flour)||70%|

 - In a thick bowl add in your 150g levain

-- Add 700g of your total water at 84º F to your mixing bowl and mix with your hand until the levain is completely dissolved
+- Add 700g of your total water at 84º F to your mixing bowl and mix with your hand until the levain is wholly dissolved

 - Add in your white and whole wheat flours